escaped/django-inline-actions/README.md

 Open [`http://localhost:8000/admin/`](http://localhost:8000/admin/) in your browser and create an author and some articles.

 ## How to test your actions?

-There are two ways how you could write tests for your actions.
+There are two ways on how to write tests for your actions.
 We will use [pytest](https://docs.pytest.org/en/latest/) for the following examples.

 ### Test the action itself